pwdel/appletwittersentiment/README.md

 https://colab.research.google.com/drive/1h6Jpgcdv2kB07zkcLKFpFM9xsSiZE9pU

 ### Train Classifier to Predict the 'Sentiment' Class

+#### Further Research on Topic

+* Through researching dataset definitions in an above section, I was actually able to find an entire solution set to this assignment [at this blog here](https://harrisonjansma.com/apple), including tokenization, which already claimed an 89% accuracy using linear model using Logistic Regression, claiming a performance lead over a linear Support Vector Machine model.

 Using features extracted above, we can assign positive and negative values to words.